Zenika/feedzback/docs-source/docs/business-cases/feedback-draft.md

 ## User story

-When I reply to a feedback request or give spontaneous feedback, If I can't complete my feedback in one go, I'd like to be able to save it as a draft and continue later.
+When I reply to a feedback request or give spontaneous feedback, if I can't complete my feedback in one go, I'd like to be able to save it as a draft and continue later.

 ## Technical specifications

 The drafts are stored in the `feedbackDraft` Firestore collection.

-The document ID is `giverEmail` (who wrote and saved the draft), whether he is internal or external to the Zenika organisation.
+The document ID is the `giverEmail` (who wrote and saved the draft), whether he is internal or external to the Zenika organisation.

 For a given `giverEmail`, there can be 2 nested collections: